-- Construction of low rise apartments and terrace homes in the Hilltop (Winstone Precinct) and The Riu Precinct so as to extend the residential nature of Mt Eden Road onto the site.
-The Hilltop (Winstone Precinct) is characterised by a pedestrian entry plaza from Mt Eden Road and strong views to Big King.
-On the filled former quarry floor low rise 3 storey apartments and 2-3 storey terrace homes are located towards the quarry slopes and "The Green". - 17.4 The key moves set out above have culminated in an overall master plan which is an exemplar for sustainable approaches to urban living; a community created with a highly permeable and widely connected open space network and a design of development which celebrates local history, cultural heritage and the natural environment of Three Kings. - 17.5 Ultimately, the master plan achieves a balance of delivering the vision for Three Kings, embracing significant elements of the public and stakeholder feedback, reflecting the local board precinct plan and achieving a commercially viable project.
+- a series of stairs and platforms will be designed to have a gritty, industrial character, which will link the site to Mt Eden Road and Te Tatua a Riukiuta. - The character and visual amenity of the site is very important theme which has been addressed by utilising views to Te Tatua a Ruikiuta as a backdrop to the development and the wider community.
+This is achieved by creating view lines to the Maunga by the careful orientation of built form, blocks, roads and access points. - Building and architecture is fundamental to a residential development and in this respect the dKO report identifies the need to create high quality homes for the 21st century by maximising amenities and a sense of space and also using sustainable initiatives such as solar access and cross ventilation.
+The report also identifies the need to use housing typologies that respect and relate to the landform, provide housing choice and integrate with the landscape. - 17.4 The key themes above have culminated in an overall master plan which is an exemplar for sustainable approaches to urban living; a community created with a permeable and connected open space network and a design of development which celebrates local history, cultural heritage and the natural environment of Three Kings. - 17.5 Ultimately, the master plan achieves a balance of delivering the vision for Three Kings, embracing significant elements of the public and stakeholder feedback, reflecting the local board precinct plan and achieving a commercially viable project.